 “Life is a poem, live out the metaphors.”
 Britta

 Britta (nicknamed the “Bandit” as a child), is a dancer, graphic designer, teacher, and writer.
-She is currently teaching Sacred Fusions at Lotus Yoga & Dance Studio and is a contributing writer for Fuse: a tribal and tribal fusion belly dance magazine.
+She is currently teaching Dance at Lotus Yoga & Dance Studio and is a contributing writer for Fuse: a tribal and tribal fusion belly dance magazine.
 She has performed Belly, African and Afro-Brazilian dance for several years in Northern Utah and Central Oregon.

 She has a Bachelor’s degree from WSU in English – Creative Writing and studies in Graphic Design, Dance, and Comparative Mythology.
 She also studied courses with the School of History, Philosophy, and Religion at Oregon State University with an emphasis on world spirituality.

 For the past 9 years, Britta has devoted nearly every moment of her free time to the study of cultural dance and comparative mythology.
 She has maintained a deep curiosity for numerous different cultural beliefs around the world all her life.

 Britta discovered the man she refers to as her “Yoda,” Joseph Campbell, in early college.
 Later, she came into contact with the work of Clarissa Pinkola Estés and has been an avid collector of folk stories, myths and allegories ever since.
 Dance — a vital aspect of cultural storytelling — is an extension of her curiosity for stories and oral traditions.
 As a researcher, chronicler and ardent student of myth, Britta is what she calls a self-professed “Dreamkeeper.”